zpz/zpz.github.io/_posts/2016-07-21-a-simply-successful-git-branching-model.md

+---
+layout: post
-# A Simply Successful Git Branching Model
+title: A Simply Successful Git Branching Model
+---

 I'm designing this Git workflow based on the well known [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/) of Vincent Driessen (known as the **gitflow**), but somewhat simpler, hence the title.
 The target user is a team (an *organization* in Github terminology) that